 When this window occurs is totally up to you.
 Maybe you get home late or don’t put the kiddos to bed until 7, so you don’t finish dinner until 9 PM.
 No problem — just start your eating window at 9 AM instead.
 Or maybe you have an early start to the day and want to have breakfast around 6 AM.
 Just finish dinner by 6 PM.

-This method is a perfect intermittent fasting plan for beginners as it’s got a long eating window, and a huge chunk of the fast happens overnight, or whenever you normally sleep!
+This schedule is a perfect intermittent fasting schedule for beginners as it’s got a long eating window, and a huge chunk of the fast happens overnight or whenever you normally sleep!
 (Yep, if you work the night shift and sleep during the day, you can try 12-hour intermittent fasting, too!)

-How does the 12-hour intermittent fasting method work?
+How does the 12-hour intermittent fasting schedule work?

 With 12-hour intermittent fasting, there are no hard and fast food rules beyond only eating during your eating window.
 So if you’re feeling a Cobb salad at lunch (and it’s in your eating window), dig in!